-"The world is currently failing to meet its goal of limiting global warming to 1.5 degrees Celsius, in part because of a lack of adequate support and financing, particularly for energy transitions in low- and middleincome countries," said Dr. Rajiv J. Shah, President of The Rockefeller Foundation.
-"At a time when the world faces concurrent, compounding crises - many of them caused by the changing climate - this Guidebook offers recommendations that can help mobilize financing to mitigate and adapt to climate change, empower people, and unlock economic opportunity."
+"The world is currently failing to meet its goal of limiting global warming to 1.5 degrees Celsius, in part because of a lack of adequate support and financing, particularly for energy transitions in low- and middle income countries.
+At a time when the world faces concurrent, compounding crises - many of them caused by the changing climate - this Guidebook offers recommendations that can help mobilise financing to mitigate and adapt to climate change, empower people, and unlock economic opportunity."